dotto59/finitestate/README.md

   // Set the machine to first state fsm.Set(S_START);
 ```
 With the first statement we define a transition from START state to LED state, based on a TIMER of 1000 ms. Obviously, the second represents the opposite transition, from state LED back to START after another second.
-The third one is the reference to local functions we'll see nect.
+The third one is the reference to local functions we'll see next.
 The last statement sets the starting state to START.
 As you can see, Write() has 5 parameters:
 1) Current state code
 2) Condition required to change state